jyunderwood/dotfiles/README.md

 # Dotfiles

-Contains my dotfiles and some initializing instructions and commands for OS X and applications.
+Contains my dotfiles and some initializing instructions and commands for macOS and applications.

-Before cloning this repo, you'll want to install Xcode, perhaps from the Mac App Store, first.
+Before cloning this repo, you'll first want to install Xcode.

 ## Setup